 - Use best practice weed hygiene.
 Fully inspect all imported stock, fodder, machinery, grain and any material to which burrs might adhere to ensure none is present.

 - Removal by hand is difficult due to the sharp spines.

 - Small infestations are best dealt with by hoeing or grubbing the plants, then burning them.

 - Plants carrying burrs should never be dumped, as this can spread the seed.
-Persons wishing to dispose of burrs or anything contaminated with burrs should contact an Inspector or a Regional Weed Management Officer first, in order to receive direction upon how best to do this.
+Persons wishing to dispose of burrs or anything contaminated with burrs should contact a Biosecurity Inspector first, in order to receive direction upon how best to do this.

 - Vigorous and well managed pasture containing legumes will help inhibit the establishment of Bathurst burr.